 Keeping your business secure from unwanted visitors in the online space is paramount to the future of your business.
 Thankfully, there is a way to ensure you don’t have to rely on third-party applications who may not have your best interests at heart.

-Some enterprise solutions, such as our own Collaborate offering, are designed to replace all of the apps that your employees may use to do their jobs.
+Some enterprise solutions, such as our own Microsoft Teams offering, are designed to replace all of the apps that your employees may use to do their jobs.
 In the consumer space, you’ll likely have separate apps for text messaging, voice messages, video conferencing, screen sharing, and document sharing.
 This means multiple companies that you must trust to keep your data secure, and multiple codebases that can be attacked by hackers.
 Those consumer services are also highly popular, and therefore provide hackers with the most bang for their buck, so to speak, making them large targets.

-Along with Collaborate for keeping your business secure, we have options available to make sure that your customers will always be able to contact you even if disaster strikes.
+Along with Microsoft 365 for keeping your business secure, we have options available to make sure that your customers will always be able to contact you even if disaster strikes.
 To find out more about the ways that we can keep your communications system from disasters of all types, please contact us on 0800 160 1111.